qutip/qutip/doc/guide/heom/fermionic.rst

 And we're done!

-The :class:`~qutip.solve.nonmarkov.heom.FermionicBath` can be used with the :class:`~qutip.solve.nonmarkov.heom.HEOMSolver` in exactly the same way as the baths we constructed previously using the built-in Lorentzian bath expansions.
+The :class:`~qutip.solver.heom.FermionicBath` can be used with the :class:`~qutip.solver.heom.HEOMSolver` in exactly the same way as the baths we constructed previously using the built-in Lorentzian bath expansions.